History of Chinese animation: The Digital era (1990–present)

 By the end of the millennium, the Internet opened up the Chinese animation industry a great deal.
-Software such as Adobe Flash and venues such as YouTube and clones thereof allow for independent animators to produce Webtoons by themselves as long as they have a computer and an internet connection.
+Software such as Adobe Flash and venues such as YouTube allowed for independent animators to produce Webtoons by themselves as long as they have a computer and an internet connection.
 More expensive animation products from Autodesk, Newtek and Adobe were on the horizon for animation schools to adopt.
 When Xiao Xiao was released on the Internet it drew much attention to Chinese flash animation.

 CGI special effects increased to the point where many new Chinese animation movies and series had begun to be adopted by mid-2000s with some example of DragonBlade: The Legend of Lang and Century Sonny.

 In 2011, 261,444 minutes of television animation were produced in China and in 2012, China produced 33 animated films.

+As of 2024, GG Bond, Pleasant Goat and Big Big Wolf and Boonie Bears are three of the largest IPs in China, despite the latter two has garnered criticism and controversy for including violent and coarse language.